 Portions of the Calverton Enterprise Park and East Main Street Urban Renewal Areas were designated Empire Zones, a program that was sunsetted by New York State on June 30, 2010.
 This designation was initiated and administered by the CDA for its economic development benefits.
 Low interest loans and grants have also been made available to increase investment in these targeted areas.
 For instance, within the East Main Street Urban Renewal Area, the CDA has successfully developed an aquarium as a major tourist attraction, sold the 1930s art deco Suffolk Theatre for reuse, has completed restoration of an 1881 historic opera house, invested over \$600,000 in historic restoration of properties occupied by the East End Arts Council, as well as assisting in the development of a 100 room hotel expansion at Long Island (formerly Atlantis) Aquarium and Exhibition Center and three new mixed use housing/retail developments on Peconic Avenue, one that incorporated a deteriorated structure and the other that revitalized a vacant building located at the gateway to downtown that now is an active revitalized historic anchor building with retail, office and housing completed in 2010.
-In 2015, redevelopment of the formerly vacant Woolworth department store into a thriving mixed use building was completed and 19 workforce housing units were completed with 24,000 square feet of commercial on the first floor.
+In 2015, redevelopment of the formerly vacant Woolworth department store into a thriving mixed-use building was completed and 19 workforce housing units were completed with 24,000 square feet of commercial on the first floor.
 In 2016 permits were issued for another 48 mixed unit workforce housing project and three blighted, deteriorated and vacant buildings along Main Street were demolished by the private owner.
+The Town has applications or building permits issued for an additional 261 residential apartment units in the downtown area.
+All of those proposed or under construction are intended to be market rate and all privately financed.
 The CDA often works with federal, state and county incentive programs to encourage private investment into the Urban Renewal Areas.
+In 2017, the entire downtown census tract became a Federal Opportunity Zone.